-- MES Screening Requirements – All attendees, prior to receiving their name badge at registration, will be required to upload proof of vaccination to a third party company or take a COVID-19 test on-site.
+- MES Screening Requirements – All attendees, prior to receiving their name badge at registration, will be required to upload proof of vaccination to a third party company, CrowdPass.
 People are considered fully vaccinated 2 weeks after their second dose in a 2-dose series, such as the Pfizer or Moderna vaccines, or 2 weeks after a single-dose vaccine, such as Johnson & Johnson’s Janssen vaccine.
-This information would not be shared with MEEA, the Marriott Magnificent Mile or any other third-party.
-Attendees will receive instructions in November on how to upload vaccination cards or process a negative test on-site.
+This information will be deleted by CrowdPass after 28 days.
+Attendees will receive instructions in mid-January on how to upload vaccination cards.

-- Event Personal Protective Equipment Requirements – As of today, there is an indoor mask mandate for the State of Illinois, so at this time all event attendees, exhibitors and staff will be required to wear a mask, regardless of their vaccination status, while not actively eating or drinking.
+- Event Personal Protective Equipment Requirements – As of today, there is an indoor mask mandate for the State of Illinois, so all event attendees, exhibitors and staff will be required to wear a mask in all sessions and while not actively eating or drinking.